- Author: DRURY, John G

 - Publisher: Mem-O-Map Co, USA

 - Dimensions: Sheet: 26.5 x 35 cms

-US veteran John G Drury’s pictorial “Mem-O-Map of Japan and Korea” , a wartime memento for recently demobbed servicemen
+US Army veteran John G Drury’s bright pictorial “Mem-O-Map” of Oahu, Hawaii , a wartime memento for demobbed servicemen

 About this piece:

-Printed Colour on thick card-like paper.
-Overall an attractive & well-preserved example.
+Printed colour on thick card-like paper.
+A very clean, bright & well-preserved example.

-John G Drury’s attractive pictorial map of Japan and Korea, designed to provide a potentially personalized record of the service activities of returning US veterans who had seen active service in the Pacific Theatre during World War II.
+John G Drury’s attractive pictorial Mem-O-Map of the island of Oahu, Hawaii, designed to provide a potentially personalized record of the service activities of returning US veterans who had seen active service in the Pacific Theatre during World War II.

 The series of Mem-O-Maps that Drury designed in late 1945 and copyrighted in early 1946 comprised individual maps of Okinawa; Japan and Korea; The Philippine Islands; Oahu (Hawaii); and one additional map focusing on the European Theatre.
 All were printed in deliberately bright and colourful primary colours and were each embellished with amusing historical, artistic, cultural & gastronomic vignettes that did much to belie the terrible destructive impact of the war upon the regions shown.

-Each Mem-O-Map had the potential to be further customized by its owner to provide a unique personalized geography and memorial of wartime service.
-This could be done by completing the dates of arrival and departure to/from the USA and by adding the individual’s name & organization/unit and the locations, dates & movements of themselves individually & or their unit collectively through the regions depicted.
+Each Mem-O-Map had the potential to be customized by its owner to provide a unique personalized geography and memorial of their wartime service.
+This could be done by completing the dates of arrival and departure to/from the USA and by adding the individual’s name & organization/unit and the locations, dates & movements of themselves individually & or their unit collectively through the island or region depicted.

 To read more about John Gottlieb Drury and his unusual Mem-O-Maps see to our recent Blog post